 Bookmark this page or pin it for later so you can come back and finish all of the tasks from your pregnancy checklist before your due date.
 Trust me, it will be here before you know it!

 Pregnancy Checklist for the First Trimester

-- Tell your partner you’re pregnant!
+Tell your partner you’re pregnant!
 You might want to wait to announce your pregnancy to everyone else, but you’ll probably want to let your partner know ASAP!
-You can send him on a pregnancy announcement scavenger hunt if you’re looking for a fun idea.
+You can send him on a pregnancy announcement scavenger hunt or use another cute way to tell your husband you’re pregnant from this list if you’re looking for a fun idea!

 The second trimester was my favorite!
 The morning sickness and fatigue have dissipated and your little belly pooch is finally starting to look like a baby bump, and not like you just ate too many brownies.